ApocalypseArisen/LearningHTML/README.md

 # LearningHTML
-Some simple sities created with help of SoloLearn
+Some simple sities created with the help of SoloLearn
 # HTML # - HyperText Markup Language

 # Basic info: